asdacap/hqfilter/README.md

 Hacky-Query-Filter is a rails controlller concern which helps with converting controller params to query.
 I extracted this from one of my project, so that I can use it on another project relatively easily.
 By "Hacky", I mean, it is quite a hack.
+In terms of quality and general use cases..etc.
+Maybe one day I'll make it proper.
 The library assumes that the name of the controller follow the same convention as the name of the model.

 # Usage